jwishon/kometa/README.md

 # My personal Plex Meta Manager config and setup

-See examplpe config.yml for examples on how to use.
+See example config.yml for examples on how to use.

 TV Show Overlays